-As disclosed in Note 7, the Company has excise duties and VAT paid under protest amounting to P2.8 billion for certain Alkylate shipments.
+As disclosed in Note 7, the Company has excise duties and VAT paid under protest amounting to P4.6 billion for certain Alkylate shipments.

 Decision on the merits is pending with the Court of Tax Appeals ("CTA").
 The parties have concluded the presentation of their witnesses.
+Same status as of 31 December 2022.